 Beware of fake profiles and people pretending to be somebody else.
 If something doesn’t feel right follow your instincts and report it to an appropriate adult.
 Never create a false profile as a joke and pretend to be somebody else.
 This can have serious consequences.
 Some social networking sites have a chat facility.
 You should never chat to anyone that you don’t know or don’t recognise.
 It is recommended that you never meet a stranger after meeting them online.
 If you do, always inform your parents and take one of them with you.

 Students should never attempt to: contact, add, message or befriend an existing member of staff during their time at the school on any social media site or app.
 Any sharing or use of staff’s personal information is strictly prohibited.
 Any student who conducts any behaviour of this nature will face serious consequences.
-The only form of electronic contact students should have with a member of JSTC staff should be done via emails, Microsoft Teams or ClassCharts facility.
+The only form of electronic contact students should have with a member of JSTC staff should be done via emails, Microsoft Teams or BROMCOM facility.

 Security - you should never try to bypass any of the security in place, this includes using proxy bypass sites.
 This security is in place to protect you from illegal sites, and to stop others from hacking into other people’s accounts.
 Students found in breach of this, will face serious consequences decided by the Head Teacher.